namratabhaumik/littlelemon/README.md

 ### Description

 The LittleLemon Web Application is a fully dynamic and scalable web application built using Django as part of the Meta Backend Developer Specialization.
-The goal of this project was to explore CI/CD using Github Actions.
+The goal of this project was to explore CI/CD using **Github Actions**.
 It includes functionalities like product management, inventory tracking and order handling.
 The project follows modern web development practices and integrates advanced tools for deployment and automation, ensuring a smooth and efficient user experience.

 ### Features